Detached Garages Plans, Outbuildings Or Tiny House Plans

+In Nashville, DADU is a abbreviation for detached accessory dwelling unit.
 An accessory building or structure is a building which is on the same parcel of land as your house and the use of which is incidental to the use of the principal structure.
 For example, a residential property may have a detached garage, DADU, carport, storage shed, tiny house or gazebo as accessory structures.
 These buildings usually are mandated to be subordinate in size to the existing residence through zoning.

 What is a DADU?

-In Nashville, DADU stands for Detached Accessory Dwelling Unit.
+In Nashville, DADU is an abbreviation for Detached Accessory Dwelling Unit.
 It is a small house which could be 200 square feet up to 1,000 square feet, depending on your property’s zoning.
 A DADU is still an accessory building or structure, which is on the same parcel of land as your house.
 These buildings usually are mandated to be subordinate in size and massing to the existing residence through zoning.
 Keep in mind a parking space for your tenant will be needed.